 1. The distributor is the intermediary between production and exhibition (cinema)

 When you finish a movie, it should be welcomed by a distributor in order to reach cinemas or other display windows.
-To reach these distributors, the typical way is to send your movie to the films festivals and if your movie is chosen you will be able to make some connections.
+To reach these distributors, the typical way is to send your movie to films festivals and if your movie is chosen you will be able to make some connections.

 2. A lot of times producers and directors of movies resign all rights to their movie for years.

-3. A distributor releases on average between 20/25 films per year.
+3. A distributor releases on average between 20 – 25 films per year.

-5. Negotiation is essential in all stages of films distribution.
+5. Negotiation is essential at all stages of films distribution.